There is a wide range of UNESCO World Heritage Sites in China. As of 2018, there are 53 sites included in the list.

 This is another cultural site in the list of UNESCO World Heritage Sites in China.
 These are also known as Fujian earthen dwellings, which depict rural dwellings in China that is unique to the Hakka that dwell in the mountainous areas of Fujian province.
 These dwellings were built sometime between the 12th or 20th centuries.

 Sanqingshan is a natural park in China recognized into the UNESCO World Heritage Sites list in 2008.
-Mount Sanqing is the main feature in the park, which also serves as natural shelter for animals and various plant species.
+Mount Sanqing is the main feature in the park, which also serves as a natural shelter for animals and various plant species.
 In fact, there are more than 2300 plant species and 400 vertebrae species in this park.
-It is also famous for the three main summits in the park (known as Three Pure Ones): Yujing, Yushui and Yuhua.
+It is also famous for the three main summits in the park (known as Three Pure Ones): Yujing, Yushui, and Yuhua.

 Mount Wutai (2009)